8.8 cm Flak 18/36/37/41: 8.8 cm PaK 43 and KwK 43

 At the time that Rheinmetall developed the Flak 41, Krupp tried to compete with their 8.8 cm Gerät 42 proposal, which was not accepted for production as an anti-aircraft gun.
 Krupp continued development, resulting in the 8.8 cm PaK 43 anti-tank gun and the related 8.8 cm KwK 43 tank gun.

 The PaK 43 (an abbreviation of Panzerjägerkanone 43) used a new cruciform mount with the gun much closer to the ground, making it far easier to hide and harder to hit.
-It was also provided with a much stronger and more angled armour shield to provide better protection to the crew.
-In addition to the towed version, there were also self-propelled versions of the PaK 43 gun, including the lightly armored Nashorn, and the strongly armored, fully casemate-enclosed Elefant and Jagdpanther tank destroyers.
+It was also provided with a much stronger and more angled armour shield to provide better protection to the crew at the cost of weighing about 4 tonnes.
+(Note: The British Ordnance QF 17-pounder, a high velocity 76 mm anti-tank gun weighed about 2 tonnes) In addition to the towed version, there were also self-propelled versions of the PaK 43 gun, including the lightly armored Nashorn, and the strongly armored, fully casemate-enclosed Elefant and Jagdpanther tank destroyers.

 All versions were able to penetrate about 200 mm (7.9 inches) of armour at 1,000 m (3280 feet), allowing it to defeat the armor of any contemporary tank.

-The main armament of the Tiger II heavy tank, the KwK 43 tank gun, was the PaK 43 adapted for tank use, and it was considered for the Panther II tank.
+The main armament of the Tiger II heavy tank, the KwK 43 tank gun, was the PaK 43 adapted for tank use.

-Versions

-Guns using the 88×571R mm cartridge
+Variants

 An 8.8cm Flak 37 on display at the Imperial War Museum, Duxford, Great Britain.